Brittany - Origins country and Duchy

 This region is also known as Bretagne Bretonnante (Breton-speaking Brittany).

-Historic Brittany included the Loire-Atlantique departement that is now part of the Pays de la Loire administrative region.
+Historic Brittany included the Loire-Atlantique department, which is now part of the Pays de la Loire administrative region.

 Brittany - Latest pages